GrzesiekO/p4awsworkshop/README.md

 ```

 Edit SiteTags.cfg:

 Add the AWS region as a new site entry, for example, awseuwest2 for the eu-west-2 region.

-Using mkrep.sh to Create the Replica
+Use mkrep.sh to Create the Replica (on a commit server first)
 Run mkrep.sh:
 Execute the mkrep.sh script to create the forwarding replica configuration.
 Replace [parameters] with the necessary arguments for your setup.